Jerseylicious

-Jerseylicious was an American reality television show that premiered on March 21, 2010, on the now defunct Style Network.
+Jerseylicious is an American reality television show that premiered on March 21, 2010, on the now defunct Style Network.
 It chronicles the lives of six stylists who work at salons located in Green Brook Township, New Jersey.
-The Gatsby Salon, where the series is based upon, relaunched with a multimillion-dollar renovation and began hiring new employees in 2009, which included two of the main cast members: Tracy “Dimarco” Maloney and Olivia Blois Sharpe.
+The Gatsby Salon, where the series is based upon, relaunched with a multimillion-dollar renovation and began hiring new employees in 2009, which included two of the main cast members: Tracy "Dimarco" Maloney and Olivia Blois Sharpe.
 Reruns of the series also air on Food Network (by Discovery Inc.).

 The series was scheduled to return for its sixth season on October 6, 2013.
 However, it was announced that the Esquire Network would be taking over the Style Network rather than G4 as originally planned.
 The season later aired in countries where the Style Network still exists.
 Season 6 encompasses Olivia Blois Sharpe and Michelle DeCarlo as they pack their things and rent a summer house in Asbury Park, New Jersey.
 Tracy's wedding is also included.
 The show has now ended with Style Network being discontinued.

-On August 26, 2014, Tracy “Dimarco” Maloney announced on her social networks that she was filming something for E! that was believed to be a spin-off show but ended up being for an E!
+On August 26, 2014, Tracy "Dimarco" Maloney announced on her social networks that she was filming something for E! that was believed to be a spin-off show but ended up being for an E!
 True Hollywood Story special titled "Life After Reality" where she discussed her life now that Jerseylicious has ended.